pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

 owner: London Services Enablement
 ---

-# Getting started with the On-Demand Service Broker
+# Setting up a local environment

-This guide describes how to create and manage an on-demand service broker using PCF Dev and BOSH lite, which are containerised versions of CloudFoundry and BOSH respectively.
+This guide describes how to create and manage an on-demand service broker using PCF Dev and BOSH lite on your local machine, which are containerised versions of Pivotal Cloud Foundry and BOSH respectively.
 For this tutorial we will be using the [kafka-service-adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter) and the a test [kafka service release](https://github.com/pivotal-cf-experimental/kafka-example-service-release)

-# Prerequisites
+## Prerequisites

 - [PCF Dev](https://docs.pivotal.io/pcf-dev/#installing)
 - [BOSH lite](https://github.com/cloudfoundry/bosh-lite#install-bosh-lite)

+> _NB: In order for PCFDev to route requests to the deployments on BOSH lite ensure you run the script `bin/add-route` in the BOSH lite repository.
+You may need to run this again if your networking is reset (e.g. reboot, or connecting to a different network)._

-# Steps
+## Steps

 1. Ensure you are targeting your BOSH lite, that was just provisioned.

     ```
-    → bosh target
+    bosh target
     Current target is https://192.168.50.4:25555 (Bosh Lite Director)
     ```